j-faria/kima/examples/README.md

 This folder contains examples of how to run **kima**.

-Note that this is also the test suite for the package.
+This is also the test suite for the package.
-When you type `make test` in the kima directory, all the examples are executed with a given random seed and the output is checked against a previous run.
+When you type `make test` in the kima directory, all the examples are executed with a given random seed and the output is checked against a previous run. **that's the goal, not yet happening!**

 #### Use the examples